tamizhselvan23013460/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import Libraries: Import essential libraries for data manipulation, numerical operations, plotting, and regression analysis.
-2. Load and Explore Data: Load a CSV dataset using pandas, then display initial and final rows to quickly explore the data's structure.
-3. Prepare and Split Data: Divide the data into predictors (x) and target (y).
-Use train_test_split to create training and testing subsets for model building and evaluation.
+1. Import required libraries (numpy, pandas, matplotlib, sklearn).
+2. Load the dataset using pandas.
+3. Display dataset records and check for missing values.
+4. Plot a scatter graph to view the relationship between study hours and marks.
+5. Define independent (X) and dependent (Y) variables.
+6. Split the dataset into training and test sets.
+7. Import LinearRegression from sklearn and create a model.
-4. Train Linear Regression Model: Initialize and train a Linear Regression model using the training data.
+8. Train the model using training data.
-5. Visualize and Evaluate: Create scatter plots to visualize data and regression lines for training and testing.
-Calculate Mean Squared Error (MSE), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE) to quantify model performance.
+9. Predict marks for test data and compare with actual values.
+10. Evaluate model performance using MAE, MSE, RMSE, and R² score, and visualise results.

 ## Program :
 ```